Updated in May, 2018 with up to date information for buying from Alibaba in 2018.

 Can you please tell me the price on your Adjustable Leather English Horse Saddles, Mode SA138, as shown here: http://shanghaisaddlery.en.alibaba.com/product/736255569-214759027/adjustable_gullet_english_leather_saddle.html

-Our goal is just to get a response.
+My goal is just to get a response.
 I avoid mentioning MOQs which may scare off a Supplier.
 It’s easy for a Supplier to simply ignore an initial email.
 But once a Supplier has actually responded to you, it’s difficult to ignore future emails.
+If they add you to WeChat it’s almost impossible for them to ignore you.

 Unless you know your product extremely well and the cost to manufacture it (VERY few people know this) your absolute only way to know the fair price of your product is to receive competing offers which is why we’ve contacted several Suppliers.